-(Honolulu) – Winners of the 2021-2022 Hawai‘i Wildlife Conservation and Game Bird Stamp Art Contest were announced this week by the DLNR Division of Forestry and Wildlife (DOFAW).
+(Honolulu) – Winners of the 2022-2023 Hawai‘i Wildlife Conservation and Game Bird Stamp Art Contest were announced this week by the DLNR Division of Forestry and Wildlife (DOFAW).
 DOFAW would like to thank all the wildlife artists that submitted entries for this year’s contest.
-A committee reviewed all submissions and two winners were chosen:
+A committee reviewed all submissions, and two winners were chosen:

-The conservation stamp is required on the Hawai‘i State hunting license, and the game bird hunting stamp is additionally required for those intending to hunt game birds.
-Funds from sales of these stamps go into the State Wildlife Revolving Fund to support wildlife populations and habitat management, and to manage hunting programs in Hawai‘i.
-Both stamps will be available on July 1, 2021 to wildlife stamp collectors by calling (808) 587-0166 or visiting the Division of Forestry and Wildlife office located at 1151 Punchbowl Street, Room 325 Honolulu, HI 96813.
+The conservation stamp is required on the Hawai‘i state hunting license, and the game bird hunting stamp is required for those intending to hunt game birds.
+Funds from sales of these stamps go into the State Wildlife Revolving Fund to support wildlife populations and habitat management, and to manage hunting programs in Hawaiʻi.
+Both stamps will be available on July 1, 2022, to wildlife stamp collectors by calling (808) 587-0166 or visiting the Division of Forestry and Wildlife office located at 1151 Punchbowl Street, Room 325, Honolulu, HI 96813.